Robotnik08/AdventOfCode2025/README.md

 - Part 1
     - My brain decided to not wake up on time today, so I was late, part 1 was easy though.
 - Part 2
-    - I was overthinking this one too much, in this end sorting the start and end positions and keeping track of how many ranges cover each position works really quickly.
+    - I was overthinking this one too much, in this end sorting the start and end positions and keeping track of how many ranges cover each position, works really quickly.